How to Start Up Your Sprinkler System in the Spring

 A sprinkler system should have a pressure vacuum breaker (PVB) that prevents dirty water from flowing back into our drinking supply.
 The most common devices will have a drain point, two ball valves, and two test/blow-out ports.

-• Turn both ball valves to the off position—sometimes you will need to use your channel locks if the handles are stiff.
+- Turn both ball valves to the off position.
+If the handles are stiff, you may need to use your channel locks.

-• If you have a cap or plug to install at the drain point, be sure to use Teflon tape on the threads and hand-tighten them.
-You can always give it another turn with your channel locks if there are any drips after the water is on.
+- If you have a cap or plug to install at the drain point, be sure to use Teflon tape on the threads and hand-tighten them.
+If there are any drips after the water is on, you can always give it another turn with your channel locks.

-• If there is a valve or hose bib installed as a drain point instead of a cap or plug, be sure to have it in the off position.
+- If a valve or hose bib is installed as a drain point instead of a cap or plug, be sure to have it in the off position.

 *Note that some systems utilize an RPZ backflow device or anti-siphon valves.
 There is a different procedure with these systems and we recommend calling a professional for help.*